Mafalda-SFU/Mafalda-SFU.github.io/docs/_posts/2021-09-26-WebRTC-horizontal-scaling.md

 title: WebRTC horizontal scaling
 ---

-When aproaching the horizontal scaling of WebRTC servers, we have two main
+When approaching the horizontal scaling of WebRTC servers, we have two main
-aproachs: decentralized P2P, and using a central server.
-Each one has its own drawbacks and advantages, and I had difficulties to identify what aproach was the best, since I usually have a personal preference for pure P2P architectures, but they are not the most simple nor always the more efficient ones.
-So when deciding how to aproach Mafalda horizontal scaling, I needed to consider the pros and cons of each use case I would need, and here we have my conclusions.
+approaches: decentralized P2P, and using a central server.
+Each one has its own drawbacks and advantages, and I had difficulties to identify what approach was the best, since I usually have a personal preference for pure P2P architectures, but they are not the most simple nor always the more efficient ones.
+So when deciding how to approach Mafalda horizontal scaling, I needed to consider the pros and cons of each use case I would need, and here we have my conclusions.

 ## P2P